 Bringing the Light of the Gospel to your Neighborhood on Halloween Night

-In our neighborhood, several Christian families have decided to join together to present the Gospel in a unique way to trick-or-treaters.
-Below are some of the ideas that we are planning to do.
-Feel free use these ideas to do similar things with the Christians in your neighborhood, your family, or your church to connect with the families near you.
+In our neighborhood in 2019, several Christian families decided to join together to present the Gospel in a unique way to trick-or-treaters.
+Below are some of the ideas that we did or talked about doing.
+Feel free use these ideas to do similar things with the Christians in your neighborhood or church to connect with the families near you.
 With slight modification you could even do this just for your own family.

 Step 1 - Training

-I am hosting a one-hour training session on a basic presentation of the Gospel for the Christian parents and kids who are wanting to participate in leading the outreach.
-We will be learning about the Gospel using 5 colors--gold, dark (black), red, clean (white), and green.
-This will be the foundation for what is shared at each house or station, as each station will represent one of the Gospel colors.
+NETworkers TEC has training options for you on a basic presentation of the Gospel for the Christian parents and kids who are wanting to participate in leading the outreach.
+You will learn about the Gospel using 5 colors--gold, dark (black), red, clean (white), and green.
+This will be the foundation for can be shared at each house or station, as each station should represent one of the Gospel colors.
 You can see a basic outline HERE.

 Practice sharing the different Gospel points for each color.
 If you are doing this with a group of Christians in your neighborhood or church, practice your portion of the Gospel to each other to get feedback and to make sure that you are comfortable in sharing your part.